relevantMutationTesting/aware-commit-mutation-testing/index.md

-## Our work [Commit-Aware Mutation Testing](https://orbilu.uni.lu/bitstream/10993/44125/1/ICSME20.pdf) is accepted by ICSME2020.
-If you want to use our dataset,
+## Notification
-please contact me, wei.ma@uni.lu .
+Our work [Commit-Aware Mutation Testing](https://orbilu.uni.lu/bitstream/10993/44125/1/ICSME20.pdf) is accepted by ICSME2020.
+If you want to use our dataset, please contact me, wei.ma@uni.lu .
 ## What is Mutation Testing ?
 [Mutation Testing](https://en.wikipedia.org/wiki/Mutation_testing) is proved to be a strong test criteria in Software Testing, which can improve the test quality to